 Similarly, other participants on the ground can have input into the indicators to use and ways to operationalize them, the choice of data collection methods and instruments, and which existing data sources may come in handy in tracking indicators.

-The ToC innovation lies in:
+The ToC innovation lies in the following:

 - Establishing the difference between the desired and actual outcomes